 Most trees and shrubs in Michigan communities are planted to provide beauty and shade, but there are many benefits beyond that.

-• Trees combat climate change and provide oxygen.
+• Trees combat climate change.

 Trees absorb carbon dioxide (CO2), removing and storing the carbon while releasing the oxygen back into the air.